microsoft/typespec/docs/libraries/versioning/guide.md

 op list(): Widget[] | Error;
 ```

-Now, let's assume that in version 2 of the service, we add a get operation to retrieve a single widget.
+Now, let's suppose that in version 2 of the service, we add a get operation to retrieve a single widget.
 We can add that like this:

 ```typespec
 enum Versions {